craigar-amazon/ecolab/README.md

 # Science Immersion Day

 # Before you start
 You have been assigned (probably via email) some unique codes that will distinguish you from the other students in the class.
-When you see a marker like <nn> or <emrIP> in the instructions, replace them with the code values you've been assigned.
+When you see a marker like {nn} or {emrIP} in the instructions, replace them with the code values you've been assigned.
 Here are the codes you'll need for the full course:

-* <nn>
+* {nn}
-* <emrIP>
+* {emrIP}
-* <coursePassword>
+* {coursePassword}
 ***